nprapps/us-drought/README.md

 Now we're ready to grab the code and build this thing.
 Clone the repo, install requirements and run the build script.

-    $ cdvirtualenv # go to the root of our new virtualenv
+    $ cdvirtualenv # go to the root of our new virtualenv (workon drought)
     $ git clone git@github.com:npr/us-drought.git
     $ cd us-drought
     $ pip install -r requirements.txt